ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 This is telling you a few things.

 * the most important is that README.md has been modified!
-* it also tells you that, as far as git knows, you have the latest version of what's on github ('origin' branch 'master').
+* it also tells you that, as far as git knows, you have the latest version of what's on github ('origin' branch 'main').
 We'll revisit this later.
 * it also gives you some instructions.
 You can trash the modifications to README.md by typing `git checkout -- README.md` and it will **revert** the file to the last change that git tracked.
 Alternatively, you can do `git add` to tell git that you plan to `commit` these changes.

 We'll commit these changes in a second; let's look at them first.
 Run: